definedrisk/petzold-pw5e/CD-ROM/README.md

       EndPaint (hwnd, &ps) ;
       return 0 ;

-Default mapping of logical to physical coordinates is `MM_TEXT` (logical units are the same as physical pixels with the origin at the top left and positive values increasing to the right and down.
+Default mapping of logical to physical coordinates is `MM_TEXT` (logical units are the same as physical pixels with the origin at the top left and positive values increasing to the right and down).
 This is the same system used to define the invalid rectangle.

-There is certainly no point using the SM_SLOWMACHINE metric of *GetSystemMetrics* anymore: ["What is a SM_SLOWMACHINE", Raymond Chen, March 12 2007](https://devblogs.microsoft.com/oldnewthing/20070312-00/?p=27653)
+There is no point using the SM_SLOWMACHINE metric of *GetSystemMetrics* anymore: ["What is a SM_SLOWMACHINE", Raymond Chen, March 12 2007](https://devblogs.microsoft.com/oldnewthing/20070312-00/?p=27653)

 ## Chap05

 ### For each project

+#### Changes

 1. *Project Properties -> C/C++ -> Code Generation -> Enable Minimal Rebuild = No (/Gm-)*
 1. *Project Properties -> C/C++ -> General -> Debug Information Format = Program Database (/Zi)*